Join Queries

 | 2 | 78 |

-We want to select each student and their highest mark.
+We want to select each student along with their highest mark.

 Query (PostgreSQL):